-A number of sessions have already been held with Cabinet Members and senior management to give early consideration as to the actions required to manage the financial risk identified for 2018/19, including what additional actions can be taken in line with the Authority's Efficiency Statement.
+A number of sessions have already been held with Cabinet Members and senior management to give consideration as to the actions required to manage the financial risk identified for 2018/19, including what additional actions can be taken in line with the Authority's Efficiency Statement.
 Service areas have continued to develop plans to mitigate identified financial pressures.
-It is anticipated that the forecast outturn will continue to improve over the course of the financial year as planned remedial actions impact on both expenditure and income.
+It is anticipated that the forecast outturn will continue to improve over the course of the remaining financial year as planned remedial actions impact on both expenditure and income.
+Therefore there is no anticipated use of reserves required to balance the 2018/19 General Fund outturn position.